 These pieces are highly informative, dense, and evergreen—meaning they won’t ever expire or lose relevance.

 Keep them updated, and you’re bound to get lots of local backlink citations.

 This is usually one of the first archetypes of content new link builders try to use, since it’s fairly accessible.

-You’re an expert in at least one field, so write about what you know; teach your readers something new, or provide them with high-level education on a given topic.
+You’re an expert in at least one field, so write a blog post about what you know; teach your readers something new, or provide them with high-level education on a given topic.

 Step-by-step instructions and guides that include images are especially well-received.